01-edu/public/docs/db/sql.md

 ### Toad

 The following query returns the users that are currently in the toad process.
-The information includes user and games info
+The information includes user and games information.

 ```sql
 -- query for **TOAD**